- See the most famous sites of Madrid on a guided walk

 - Embark on a road trip through La Mancha

-- Stop for a wine tour in La Mancha's vineyards
+- Taste wine in La Mancha's vineyards

 - Visit national parks and go on a photo safari

 - Tour historic medieval/Moorish towns like Mérida and Cáceres

 |Day 2||Private City Walk, Discover Madrid's Royal Legacy||Madrid|

 |Day 3||Pick up Rental Car & Drive to Toledo, City Walk||Toledo|

 |Day 4||Drive to Almagro via Las Tablas de Daimiel||Almagro|

 |Day 9||Drive to Cáceres||Cáceres|